Section 1 - Introduction

 (7) As a minimum requirement, the Human Research Ethics Committee requires acknowledgement of the University relationship in the opening paragraph of all research participant information statements.
 In the case of research being conducted by students, this must extend to a statement which identifies the project as the research of a particular student(s), the course of study and the supervisor(s).

 (8) The Human Research Ethics Committee or other relevant delegated authority is obliged to monitor approved research protocols including the use of recruitment material.
-One of the measures in place to assist the Committee with its monitoring obligations is that the University's Human Research Ethics Officer is responsible for receiving complaints from participants.
+One of the measures in place to assist the Committee with its monitoring obligations is that the University's Ethics Officer (Human) is responsible for receiving complaints from participants.

-(9) To avoid ambiguity, the independent contact for complaints should be the University's Human Research Ethics Officer when University letterhead is used, and the Manager, Research Ethics and Governance when any letterhead of Hunter New England Health is used.
+(9) To avoid ambiguity, the independent contact for complaints should be the University's Ethics Officer (Human) when University letterhead is used, and the Manager, Research Ethics and Governance when any letterhead of Hunter New England Health is used.
 Where Hunter New England Health is not involved, the University's complaints contact should be in addition to any other organisation's complaints contact.

 Part B - Contacting Organisations, Institutions or Businesses for Research Recruitment Purposes